angular/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

   See also `AIO_GITHUB_TEAM_SLUGS`.

 - `AIO_GITHUB_REPO`:
-  The Github repository for which PRs will be hosted.
+  The GitHub repository for which PRs will be hosted.

 - `AIO_GITHUB_TEAM_SLUGS`:
   A comma-separated list of teams, whose authors are allowed to preview PRs.